qwettychess/qwettychess-/README.md

 <p align="center">
 ᯓ i'm not very good at communicating, so i hope you'll be the one to initiate the conversation.

-ᯓ would truly trust u if we were very close, and hope u won't disappoint and betray me.
+ᯓ would truly trust, respect u if we were very close, and hope u won't disappoint and betray me.
 </p>
 <p align="center">
   ⟢
 </p> </p> <p align="center">
 ᯓ i will joke around and talk more w the people i'm closest to, cuz i feel comfortable w them.

-  ᯓ if u have any problems, plz contact me directly for a quick resolution,thanks.
+  ᯓ if u have any problems, plz contact me directly for a quick resolution, thanks.
 </p>

 ![gif](https://i.pinimg.com/736x/f5/4e/a1/f54ea1b2ed1979145e94bb8e6a96f81d.jpg)